Company Core Values - Defined With 5 Inspiring Examples

 3. Meltwater

-Media monitoring company Meltwater have woven their Norwegian heritage into an inspiring set of company values – connecting employees to their cultural roots.
+Media monitoring company Meltwater has woven its Norwegian heritage into an inspiring set of company values – connecting employees to their cultural roots.

 Meltwater’s list of core values are: